 - Independent evaluation and approval by the admission-granting department.

-- Additional instructions for admission to graduate school specific to individual departments are contained in the application for admission.
+- Additional instructions for admission to graduate school-specific to individual degree programs are contained in the application for admission.

+Thank you for your service to our nation.
 Colorado School of Mines is approved by the Colorado State Approving Agency for Veteran Benefits under chapters 30, 31, 32, 33, 35, 1606, and 1607.
-Undergraduate students must register for and maintain 12.0 credit hours, and graduate students must register for and maintain 9.0 credit hours of graduate work in any semester to be certified as a full-time student for full-time benefits.
+Undergraduate students must register for and maintain 12.0 credits, and graduate students must register for and maintain 9.0 credits of graduate work in any semester to be certified as full-time students for full-time benefits.
 Any hours taken under the full-time category will decrease the benefits to 3/4 time, 1/2 time, or tuition payment only.

-An honorably or generally discharged military veteran providing a copy of his/her DD214 is awarded two credit hours to meet the physical education undergraduate degree requirement at Mines.
+An honorably or generally discharged military veteran providing a copy of his/her DD214 is awarded two credits to meet the physical education undergraduate degree requirement at Mines.
 Additionally, veterans may request substitution of a technical elective for the institution's core EPICS course requirement in all undergraduate degree programs.

 Learn more about veteran services and benefits - https://www.mines.edu/veterans/.

 When students first enroll at Mines, they must complete the student health record form which is sent to them when they are accepted for enrollment.

 Refer to the Health Center website for current information on health requirements: https://www.mines.edu/student-health/student-health-center/forms/.